 Will you still need me?
 Will you still feed me?
 The Beatles asked the right questions back in 1967, when singing ‘When I’m Sixty-Four’ on their iconic Sergeant Pepper album.

 What would happen to the Western BabyBoomers when they became 64?
-Would they be about to die, as had been the case with previous generations?
+Would they be about to die, as had previous generations?
 Or would their future be different?
-Today, we are starting to discover the answer to The Beatles' questions, as the oldest Boomer reached the age of 64 last year.
+Today, we are starting to discover the answer to The Beatles’ questions, as the oldest Boomer reached the age of 64 last year.

 Western women are particularly likely to become more cautious in their spending, as equal pay for equal work remains only an aspiration for many.
-And whilst women have longer life expectancies than men, 25 per cent are only in part-time employment, according to official figures from the Organisation for Economic Cooperation and Development.
+And whilst women have longer life expectancies than men, 25% are only in part-time employment, according to official figures from the Organisation for Economic Cooperation and Development.
 So their prospective pensions are even smaller.

 But the Beatles provide a reliable guide, if we are prepared to listen to their message from ‘When I’m Sixty-Four’.
 The megatrends such as an ageing population and the need for improved food production provide the key to future success.